 Alcoholism Related Deaths

 Death caused by alcoholism can happen in several ways.
-Consuming too much alcohol at one time will cause the body to shut down; liver and kidney disease leads to death if there is no viable transplant, and heat attacks are very common.
-Another large contributor to alcoholism-related deaths is vehicle accidents while driving impaired.
+Consuming too much alcohol at one time will cause the body to shut down; liver and kidney disease leads to death if there is no viable transplant, and heart attacks are very common.
+Another large contributor to alcoholism-related deaths in vehicle accidents while driving impaired.
 It is estimated that over 1,000 people died in 2002 alone due to driving while intoxicated.
 The majority of these deaths were male and the actual driver of the car.
 These deaths are not only limited to the actual person drinking.
 Over 30% of the deaths are people who were not drinking.
 Many of these deaths were under the age of 15.

 Alcoholism Problems Holding Steady

 As the years continue to go by, the number of deaths contributed to alcoholism is staying steady.
 This is not as good as it might seem.
-As the population continues to grow in Canada, the numbers staying the same indicates that the number of people using alcohol in a regular basis is actually increasing.
-As this trend continues, there will be a continued growth of medical problems, as well as alcoholism-related deaths.
+As the population continues to grow in Canada, the numbers staying the same indicates that the number of people using alcohol on a regular basis is actually increasing.
+As this trend continues, there will be the continued growth of medical problems, as well as alcoholism-related deaths.